jamesgopsill/meatpack/README.md

 # Meatpack

 A pure Rust implementation of Scott Mudge's [MeatPack](https://github.com/scottmudge/OctoPrint-MeatPack) algorithm.
 The crate works in both `std` and `no_std` environments.
-A CLI and bindings for other languages are in the pipeline.
-The library is configurable allowing you to set it up according to your embedded system resource constraints.
+A CLI is provided and bindings for other languages are in the pipeline.
+The `Packer` and `Unpacker` structs are configurable allowing you to set it up according to your embedded system resource constraints.

 # Support